fervillz/bordocs/readme.txt

 == Description ==

 This is a started theme created from underscores and bootstrap 3.3.6.
-Integrated with SASS and Grunt setups
+Integrated with SASS and Grunt setups.
+Uses libsass, Node-sass and Grunt-sass for Lightning fast Sass compiling

 == Installation ==